ninadshr/spark-nested/README.md

-# spark-nested
+Spark Nesting Examples

 This repo provides quick samples of how to handle complex types in Spark using bith its API and SQL format.

-It contains a sample use case of customer transactions for typical online sopping model.
+It contains a sample use case of customer transactions for typical online shopping model.
-Entities containing:
+Creation scripts for below tables are included in the code:
  - customer_details
+ - customer_payments
- - payment_info
+ - customer_transactions
  - transaction_details
- -shipping details
+ - shipment_Details

 Sample entries for these entities is also provided with the code base.